-The MFT program at FPBS is approved by the Board or Behavioral Science (BBS) in the state of California.
+The MFT program at FPBS is approved by the California Board of Behavioral Science (BBS).
 The Master of Arts degree is designed to meet the requirements of California Business and Professions Code Section 4980.37.
-Effective June 1, 2011, the MFT Master of Arts degree will meet both the pre-2012 and post-2012 requirements specified in BPC Sections 4980.36(b) or 4980.37.
+The MFT program meets both the pre-2012 and post-2012 requirements specified in BPC Sections 4980.36(b) or 4980.37.

 The MFT curriculum encourages the integration of theology, theory, personal formation, and professional practice.
-The following is a list of courses, effective 2015-2016, which fulfill the requirements of the MA: MFT.
+The following list of courses fulfills the requirements of the MA: MFT.
 To graduate with an MA in MFT, the student must earn a 'B-' or better in all required COUN courses.
 PR next to the course indicates this course has prerequisites.
 When planning your courses, consider which order you will need to sequence your classes.
 Following the 3-or 4-year plan and planning your program of study with your advisor is highly recommended.

-Biblical/Theological Studies (10 units) BIB 709 Bible Knowledge Requirement (0) BIB 720 The Church and God's Mission in the World (3) BIB 725 Understanding, Interpreting & Teaching Scripture (2) BIB 760 Theology for Integration PR (3) THEO 712 Story of the Church & It's Theology (2)
+Biblical/Theological Studies (6.5 units)

+BIB 720 The Church and God's Mission in the World (1.5)

+BIB 760 Theology for Integration PR (2)

+THEO 708 Intro to Bible, Christian Theology & Culture (1.5)

+THEO 712 Story of the Church & It's Theology (1.5)

-Practical Studies (35-40 units) ^b
+Practical Studies (36-39 units) ^b

 COUN 710 Introduction to Counseling (1)

 COUN 721 Professional Ethics in Counseling (3)

 COUN 726 Human Development (3)

 COUN 728 Family Violence (1.5)

 COUN 730 Clinical Assessment (3)

 COUN 732 Aging and Long-Term Care (1)

+COUN 734 Counseling Couples & Families PR (3)

-COUN 734 Counseling Families PR (3)
+COUN 734 Counseling Couples & Families PR (3)

-COUN 736 Counseling Children PR (2-3)
+COUN 736 Counseling Children PR (2)

 COUN 736L Counseling Children Lab PR (1)

 COUN 740 Psychopathology PR (3)

 COUN 744 Research, Testing, and Family Assessment (2-3)

-COUN 747 Counseling Individuals and Couples Modern Theories PR (2)
+COUN 747 Counseling Individuals PR (2)

-COUN 747L Counseling Individuals and Couples Lab PR (1)
+COUN 747L Counseling Individuals Lab PR (1)

+COUN 752 Human Sexuality PR (3)

+COUN 754 Group Counseling (1-3)

+COUN 755 Contemporary Issues in Counseling (1)

-COUN 748 Counseling Individuals & Couples Post-Modern Theories (1)
+COUN 756 Grief Counseling (1)

+COUN 759 Psychobiology & Psychopharmacology (0.5)

+COUN 760 Substance Use Disorders (1)

+COUN 764 Trainee/Practicum Assessment PR (0)

 ^b Where two numbers are listed, the lower number of units is required, and the additional unit(s) are electives.

-^{}Must be FPU Biblical Seminary Course
+Must be FPU Biblical Seminary Course